Manasamanu88/BeyondChats/README.md

 ---

-For the refrence the personas are their in the text files.
+For the  quick reference the personas are given in the text files.

 ## License
 MIT License